33 Best Things to do in Skudeneshavn and Karmoy

 While strolling through Søragadå, Skudeneshavn, you can admire the well-kept homes and pretty floral displays and find little clues that highlight the nautical essence of the town.

-In summer, you’ll be accompanied by the faint scent of roses and the welcoming aroma of waffles and coffee hidden in unassuming little cafes that you might miss if it weren’t for the delicious smells drawing you in.
+In summer, you’ll be accompanied by the faint scent of roses and the welcoming aroma of waffles and coffee hidden in unassuming little cafes that you might miss if it weren’t for the delicious smells.

 The Badehuset Kulturekafe is a homely cafe right by the harbour.